-As longtime canoe trippers on the rivers and lakes of the Canadian Shield, it has only been in the past six years that the possibilities of paddling the northern and eastern shore of Georgian Bay drew the attention of my brother and me.
-It began with a four-day trip around Philip Edward Island at the north end of the bay with the La Cloche Mountain range of Killarney as the backdrop to some stunning coastal scenery, memorable campsites, and day after day with something quite novel – no portages!
+As longtime canoe trippers on the rivers and lakes of the Canadian Shield, it has only been in the past six years that the possibility of paddling the northern and eastern shores of Georgian Bay drew the attention of my brother and me.
+It began with a four-day trip around Philip Edward Island at the north end of the Bay with the La Cloche Mountain range of Killarney as the backdrop to some stunning coastal scenery, memorable campsites, and day after day with something novel – no portages!

 The Essential Book On Paddling and Hiking The G’ Bay Coast:

 Essential to our preparation for that first trip and often consulted since is Kas Stone’s 2008 guidebook Paddling and Hiking The Georgian Bay Coast.

 In it, you’ll find detailed descriptions of over thirty excursions, each complete with maps, info on access points and the natural and cultural history of the area, and a list of key points to visit for each excursion.
 The stunning photographs included in the book will convince any reader to begin their own exploration of the G’Bay Coast.
 The book is an investment and will add to your understanding and appreciation of a somehow overlooked corner of Ontario that would draw Canadian travellers if it was anywhere else but in their own backyard!

 My brother and I returned from our PEI teaser of an introduction to the Georgian Bay coast and were already planning a return visit, a bit longer and more ambitious than our PEI tour.